danielrendall/XsltAsAService/README.md

 **This is intended for use on a machine not accessible from the internet.
-The server is built around the idea of remote code execution - it should not be made available to scamps and scallywags who might do naughty things with it**
+The server is built around the idea of remote code execution - it should not be made available to scamps and scallywags who might do naughty things with it.**

 ## Usage